 l’arcje e leve vie sul fîl des aghis

-the ark went off on the surface of the waters
+the ark was drifting off on the surface of the waters

 The expression simpri di plui means more and more (literally, always more).